NASA-PDS/deep-archive/docs/source/development/index.rst

     The Python Package Index requires artifacts be uniquely named, so *always* update the ``setup.py`` version info when committing a release.
-(For the ``test.pypi.org`` site our continuous delivery workflow automatically adds the commit tag to the package name.)
+(For the ``test.pypi.org`` site our continuous delivery workflow automatically adds the commit date to the package name.)

 .. _reStructuredText: https://docutils.sourceforge.io/rst.html